ATRedshaw/ATRedshaw.github.io/content/projects/xg-plotter.md

 Each model is trained using a scikit-learn `Pipeline` containing a `StandardScaler` followed by `LogisticRegression`.
 Hyperparameters are tuned with `RandomizedSearchCV` over 50 iterations, using 5-fold stratified cross-validation and Brier score as the optimisation objective.
 The search covers L1 and L2 regularisation with a log-uniform distribution over the regularisation strength `C` (spanning four orders of magnitude) and the `liblinear` and `saga` solvers.

-With a large held-out test set per model, the evaluation is on solid statistical footing.
+With a large held-out test set of over 100,000 shots, the evaluation is on solid statistical footing.
 One of the lessons from the dissertation was that Brier score is a more informative metric than accuracy for a heavily imbalanced classification problem like this one.
 Goals represent roughly 10% of all shots, so a model that simply predicts "no goal" for everything would achieve 90% accuracy and be entirely useless.

 ![Reliability diagrams showing calibration for all four models](assets/images/projects/xg-plotter/reliability_advanced_model.png)

+_Figure: A reliability diagram visually assesses model calibration by plotting predicted probabilities against actual observed outcomes.
+The horizontal axis groups shots by their predicted expected goals value while the vertical axis shows the real percentage of those exact shots that resulted in a goal.
+If the model assigns a twenty percent chance of scoring to a specific batch of attempts a perfectly calibrated model will see exactly two in ten hit the back of the net.
+The incredibly low Expected Calibration Error (ECE) of 0.0062 and Absolute Calibration Error (ACE) of 0.0287 demonstrate that this model tracks closely to that ideal diagonal line across all probability buckets.
+The lower histogram highlights the severe class imbalance inherent to football data where goals are scarce and as such the model identified high-xg, clear-cut chances are few and far between._

 Penalties are handled as a hard-coded override at prediction time, returning a fixed xG of 0.76 (the avg number of penalties scored for the dataset).
 Attempting to learn the penalty conversion rate from coordinates alone is rather circular when all penalties are taken from the same spot.